The focus of the Society’s commissioning is acquiring books in our main Lyell Collection and GSW ebook series, primarily:

 - The approximate number of manuscript pages and diagrams

 Once we have the full proposal, it takes about 4–6 weeks to reach a decision.
 Our appraisal involves internal and external review and a financial assessment.
-Once we have completed this, the proposal and reviews are circulated to the Books Editorial Committee
+Once we have completed this, the proposal and reviews are circulated to the Books Editorial Committee with a recommendation.

 If the review process identifies any weaknesses in your proposal, you will be given the opportunity to comment before the proposal is circulated to the BEC.
 Sometimes a revised proposal is requested.